 For loans closed since July 1999, lenders are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan gets below 78 percent of the purchase price � but not at the point the loan reaches 22 percent equity.
 (There are some exceptions -like some loans considered 'high risk'.)
 But if your equity gets to 20% (no matter what the original purchase price was), you can cancel PMI (for a mortgage that after July 1999).

-Study your monthly statements often.
-Also be aware of what other homes are being sold for in your neighborhood.
-Unfortunately, if you have a new mortgage - five years or fewer, you probably haven't begun to pay much of the principal: you are paying mostly interest.
+Keep a running total of your principal payments.
+Find out the prices of other houses in your neighborhood.
+Unfortunately, if you have a new loan - five years or fewer, you likely haven't had a chance to pay a lot of the principal: you have been paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.